The Safest and Most Dangerous Places in Cedar Island, NC: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Cedar Island is $459 per year, which is $5 less than the national average and $79 less than North Carolina's state average.
-Below we compare cities similar to Cedar Island:
+The overall cost of crime per resident in Cedar Island is $459 per year, which is $5 less than the national average and $79 less than North Carolina's state average.
+The comparison below uses cities similar to Cedar Island:

 • In Enfield, NC, crime costs $1,641 per person, which is $1,183 more than in Cedar Island.